 He remained thus for many years, although it was only a short time before his English improved to the point where he no longer could be duped into greeting fresh acquaintances with earthy Anglo-Saxon that the team had coached him in…

 Such was that extraordinary level of commitment that he brought to his motor racing, that clashes with fellow rivals and the media were inevitable.
 He had a towering self-belief that sometimes bordered on zealotry.
 The first manifestation of that came at Cadwell Park in 1983.
-He’d won nine consecutive F3 races, but crashed heavily in practice for this 10th round.
+He’d won nice consecutive F3 races, but crashed heavily in practice for this 10th round.
 But even while his car was out of control, he kept his foot hard on the power.
 He would never surrender anything without a fight.

-He won the championship that year and immediately sprang into Formula One with the Toleman team for 1984.
+He won the championship that year and immediately sprang into Formula 1 with the Toleman team for 1984.
 He scored his first World Championship point in only his second Grand Prix, when despite heat exhaustion he brought his car home sixth in South Africa.
 Two races later he would have won Monaco in the wet if there had been any justice in the world.

-Later that year came the more signs of the other side of his nature, when he left the team in acrimonious circumstances to join Lotus.
+Later that year came more signs of the other side of his nature, when he left the team in acrimonious circumstances to join Lotus.
 Alex Hawkridge was the manager of Toleman, and once the news of Senna’s impending defection had been revealed, he suspended him from the Italian Grand Prix before the end of their relationship.
 Senna was stunned.
-“I did it.”
-Hawkridge revealed, “because it was important to teach him that for every negative action you perform in life there is a penalty.”
+“I did it,” Hawkridge revealed, “because it was important to teach him that for every negative action you perform in life there is a penalty.”
 It was a lesson that Senna never forgot, even if he never came to approve of any sanction against himself.

 With Lotus he won his first Grand Prix, in Portugal in 1985, but by 1987 he had lost patience as he covetously eyed Alain Prost’s situation at McLaren.
-Their partnership there in 1988 would eventually make all other sporting feuds look like kindergarten kids scrapping over Lego blocks, but by the end of that season the first World Championship had been delivered, in true Senna style, he stalled his car at the start of the Japanese Grand Prix at Suzuka, before storming home to win on a track rendered greasy by rain.
+Their partnership there in 1988 would eventually make all other sporting feuds look like kindergarten kids scrapping over Lego blocks, but by the end of that season the first World Championship had been delivered, in true Senna style.
+He stalled his car at the start of the Japanese Grand Prix at Suzuka, before storming home to win on a track rendered greasy by rain.
 On the way he beat Prost soundly.
 The rest, of course, we know.

 Without question Ayrton Senna was an extraordinary individual.
 The kinder Senna was the sort of man who would give up his seat to usher an old lady down the stairs while once waiting for an appointment with Professor Syd Watkins, that great character who admired him so much and for whom we all felt so much as he ultimately had to administer to him at the Tamburello corner which claimed his life.

 In his homeland Senna was lionised, and he made significant charitable donations which he never remotely attempted to publicise.
-He loved children, too, “They are the honest ones,” he once said.
+He loved children, too.
+“They are the honest ones,” he once said.

 If he didn’t like you, you knew it; in 1986 he was at war with the British press after preventing Derek Warwick from joining him at Lotus.
 Over the years that animosity mellowed, but often the feeling he nurtured that his trust had been betrayed caused flare-ups.
-He was roundly condemned last year for striking rival Eddie Irvine — almost inevitably, at Suzuka — and the cold war began again.
+He was roundly condemned last year for striking Eddie Irvine – again, almost inevitably, at Suzuka – and the cold war began again.

-But whatever some of his failings may have been, he was a man with whom you always knew where you stood, and though his tactics on the track were frequently and deliberately intimidatory, he was without question one of the greatest racing drivers the world has ever known.
+But whatever some of his failings might have been, he was a man with whom you always knew where you stood, and though his tactics on the track were frequently and deliberately intimidatory, he was without question of the greatest racing drivers the world has ever known.
 To see Senna on a quick lap was to be awed by majesty.

 On Friday afternoon he took pole position for the race in which he died, to increase his record to 65.
-With a commanding success in his last race for the McLaren team in 1993 he had taken his total of Grand Prix victories to 41, second only to archrival Prost.
+With a commanding success in his last race for the McLaren team in 1993 he had taken his total of Grand Prix victories to 41, second only to arch-rival Prost.
 It still seems utterly inconceivable that more will not follow.

 When Jim Clark died at Hockenheim in 1968 his passing stunned the motor racing world.
 Chris Amon, one of the few men with the talent to challenge the brilliant Scot, summarised every other driver’s feelings when he said: “We were all left feeling totally exposed, vulnerable.
-We all felt, ‘If it can happen to Jimmy, what chance have we got?”
+We all felt, ‘If it can happen to Jimmy, what chance have we got?’”
 Jackie Stewart said that his death was to motor racing what the atomic bomb had been to the world.

 The cruel events of the Imola weekend have set the sport back 30 years in terms of the public’s perception of its safety, and have plunged it back into such nightmares.
-Ayrton Senna’s death during the San Marino Grand Prix has had precisely the same effect as Jimmy’s.
-People are genuinely frightened for the same reasons, for Ayrton had always exuded such an air of mastery and total invincibility, and been able to command the best equipment, that we had always expected him to defy the sort of odds that took Gilles Villeneuve, who so often had to drive beyond the limit to make his cars competitive.
+Ayrton Senna’s death during the San Marino Grand Prix has had precisely same effect as Jimmy’s.
+People are genuinely frightened for the same reasons, for Ayrton had always exuded such an air of mastery and invincibility, and been able to command the best equipment, that we had always expected him to defy the sort of odds that took Gilles Villeneuve, who so often had to drive beyond the limit to make his cars competitive.

 Cruelly, it is as if Ayrton’s career ended when he left McLaren, for 1994 had already been a nightmare before he went to Italy.
 Some will say he was rattled by the progress Schumacher and Benetton had made, that he was pushing just that bit too far.
 But that was precisely his make up.
 Push, push, push.
 Never give up.
-“I am not designed to finish second or third. he once said.
+“I am not designed to finish second or third,” he once said.
 “I am designed to win.”

 He never gave an under par performance in his life, and would never do anything less than reach out for a new ultimate.
 That was why he set that record of 65 poles, which may never be challenged.
 Why he took those 41 Grand Prix triumphs.
 Why he was out front, pushing, when he died.

-Alain Prost was the only man in Formula One who could truly match him at times on all levels, not just sheer speed but smoothness, car control and the depth of technical feedback and analysis.
+Alain Prost was the only man in Formula 1 who could truly match him at times on all levels, not just sheer speed but smoothness, car control and the depth of technical feedback and analysis.
 All he lacked was Ayrton’s sheer aggression.
-Of course they had their differences, many of them laced with bitterness, but Prost was in tears as he commentated for the French TFI network on the afternoon of Sunday May 1.
+Of course they had their differences, many of them laced with bitterness, but Prost was in tears as he commentated for the French TF1 network on the afternoon of Sunday May 1.

 When he and Frank Williams finally consummated their long-running romance for 1994, he spoke of the need for a fresh challenge, and at Imola he was determined to redress the points imbalance between himself and Schumacher that had made the season so exciting after the first two races.
 His outstanding ability to relate to his engineers precisely what his machinery was doing at any given point on a circuit, on any given lap, has passed into Grand Prix legend, and he was making progress.

 Perhaps we never really knew him at all, perhaps we knew parts of him too well.
-I’m just grateful that we were acquainted, and that in my dotage I will be able to tell my grandchildren with pride and misty eyes, “Yes.
-I saw Senna race.”
+I’m just grateful that we were acquainted, and that in my dotage I will be able to tell my grandchildren with pride and misty eyes, “Yes, I saw Senna race.”

 A flawed genius he undoubtedly was, but at Imola, just as in 1968 and again in 1982, motor racing lost one of the greatest kings it will ever know.
-To many — especially those with whom he worked — Ayrton Senna will always be the greatest.
-DJT
+To many – especially those with whom he worked – Ayrton Senna will always be the greatest.